Relationship Manager, CMP Program Manager

 As of September 2018, over the course of the two years, participating students will be enrolled in a 3rd year ADM elective, attend various workshops/speakers facilitated by financial services professionals, participate in the capital fund management, and travel to Toronto to visit organizations in the finance industry.

 In addition, the admitted students, supervised by the Financial Research and Learning Lab Manager, will be managing donated/endowed assets (Telfer Capital Fund) with the aim to select and manage securities in a portfolio comprised of publicly traded Canadian corporations.
-Working in teams, students will form a portfolio from major sectors in the Canadian markets, create, value, and oversee a portfolio, applying analytical tools in portfolio management.
+Working in teams, students will create, value and oversee a portfolio from major sectors in the Canadian markets, applying analytical tools in portfolio management.
 They will also develop tools for, and perform, risk analysis at a security and portfolio level and present and defend analyses to internal and external advisors to the course.

 Topics covered in the workshops include venture capitals, mergers and acquisitions, Bloomberg training, equity financing, among others.